National Park & Monument Road Trip

 The visitor’s center is very good and the Rangers have incredible knowledge of Little Bighorn.
 Again, don’t forget to bring your child’s Park Passport book to be stamped.

-Overnight in Billings: Holiday Inn Express 3431 Ember Lane
+Where To Stay: Holiday Inn Express 3431 Ember Lane in Billings,Montana

 We can’t say enough good things about this Holiday Inn Express.
 The rooms were huge, the staff was beyond friendly and the breakfast was top notch!
 This is a perfect choice for a family.